-Artificial intelligence, a faster mobile web, and ad technology that knows us better than Orwell’s “Big Brother” — there’s been a lot for digital marketers to get excited about this year.
+Artificial intelligence, a faster mobile web, and ad technology that knows us better than Orwell’s “Big Brother” — there’s been a lot of digital advertising trends marketers are excited about this year.

 Today, the increasing number of tools consumers have at their fingertips to make purchase decisions has shifted the way they buy.
 For example, before the internet, if you wanted to buy a product, you went to the store and bought it.
 Even if you visited a few different stores, for the most part, it was a one, two, or three-stop-shop.